CMIP Community Workshop 2026

 Announcements

-Call for Session Proposals – open until 25 April 2025
+Call for Side Session Proposals – open until 21 July 2025

-The Scientific Organising Committee seeks to co-create the workshop as a bottom-up community effort driven by scientists, practitioners and stakeholders.
-As a first step we are asking you to take an active part in organising the scientific programme of the workshop by proposing sessions and providing a description relevant to the workshop themes by 12:00 UTC, 25 April 2025.
+The Scientific Organising Committee seeks to co-create CMIP26 as a bottom-up community effort driven by scientists, practitioners and stakeholders.
+We are asking you to take an active part in organising the scientific programme of the workshop by proposing engaging side sessions by 12:00 UTC, 21 July 2025.

 Scientific Organising Committee